 Lasizwe’s ’R10 Goes A Long Way’ campaign gets R1m boost from Standard Bank

-DURBAN – A fund raising initiative by media personality, Thulasizwe “Lasizwe” Dambuza has been further boosted, thanks to a generous donation by Standard Bank.
+A fund raising initiative by media personality Lasizwe Dambuza has been further boosted, thanks to a generous donation by Standard Bank.

 Dambuza’s venture kicked off a few days ago in a bid to help tertiary students pay off their tuition fees, raising R1 million in five days.